anaybaid-uwaterloo/nas-forms/README.md

 # NAS Forms Web Application with Sidebar Tabs - Java Spring Boot Backend

+# Google Doc created for better focus on
+    1. Autosaves
+    2. PDF Generation

 This is developed to recreate and help navigate between multiple tabs on a single interface, each representing a unique webpage with fields and query boxes for user input.
 This repository presents code structure, personalised set-up instructions on local machines for deployment, and is even customizable to varied needs.

 ---